Premiership of Boris Johnson: Campaign

 Campaigning for the election began officially on 6 November.
-Both Corbyn and Johnson started the campaign in early November with poor approval ratings.
+Both Corbyn and Johnson started the campaign in early November with negative approval ratings.
 According to Deltapoll, Johnson's rating stood at minus 5 with Corbyn's rating at minus 48.

 Johnson participated in a television debate with Jeremy Corbyn hosted by ITV on 19 November, and one hosted by the BBC on 6 December.
 He worked with Brett O'Donnell, a US Republican Party strategist, in preparation for the debates, whilst his campaign was managed by Isaac Levido, an Australian strategist.

 The Conservative Party's election manifesto said that the UK would spend 0.7% of its gross national income on overseas aid and more than 2% of its gross national product on defence, exceeding the defence spending target set by NATO.
 Johnson repeatedly used the slogan "get Brexit done" during the election, a key issue in the campaign.

 The Brexit Party leader Nigel Farage had suggested the Brexit and Conservative parties could form an electoral pact to maximise the seats taken by Brexit-supporting MPs, something the US President Donald Trump urged the pair to do, but this was rejected by Johnson.
 Despite this Farage later agreed that his party would only contest non-Conservative seats.

 During the floods which hit parts of England in November, Johnson was criticised for what some saw as his late response to the flooding after he said they were not a national emergency.

 The Conservatives banned Daily Mirror reporters from Johnson's campaign bus.

 On 27 November, the Labour Party announced it had obtained leaked government documents; they claimed these showed that, despite claims otherwise, the Conservatives were in trade negotiations with the US over the National Health Service.
 The Conservatives said Labour were peddling "conspiracy theories".

 Whilst campaigning in his constituency on 29 November, Johnson returned to Downing Street after news of a stabbing on London Bridge.
 Five people were stabbed and two died from their injuries; Johnson declared the incident an act of terrorism.